serkan-ozal/jillegal-demo-web/README.md

 CONFIGURATIONS
 --------------

-* **`jillegal.offheap.memory.useBatchMemoryAllocatorOn64BitJVM`:** By this configuration, on 64 bit JVM, memory segments are allocated as 2GB sized segments and assigned to callers as the requested size.
-Default value is `false`.

 * **`jillegal.offheap.pool.objectCount`:** Defines how much memory will be allocated for how many object while creating a single object pool.
 Default value is `1024`.